Zidane spells out Real Madrid's dark future in warning to his replacement | Goal.com

 “It hurt me and all my team because these messages that were intentionally leaked to the media created negative feelings with the squad, they created doubts and misunderstandings.”

-If that is how Perez treats a bone fide legend, what will he do if Conte or Pochettino take over and the team struggles?
+If that is how Perez treats a bona fide legend, what will he do if Conte or Pochettino take over and the team struggles?

 Of course, like Zidane’s departure, the idea that Perez makes his media connections work for him is not a surprise, and has been known for years.
 In fact, it has sprung into action once more.